 The actors at the Globe take these lines very seriously when performing their regular seasonal shows and because of the unique setting of this open-air theater, they have the opportunity to completely interact with their surroundings.
-In other words – fourth wall, schmourth wall!!
-Forget about the space that separates the performer from the audience, the audience and anything in the world can be pulled into the performance.
+In other words: fourth wall, schmourth wall!
+Forget about the space that separates the performer from the audience; the audience and pretty much anything in the world can be pulled into the performance.

 A perfect example of this was provided by our wonderful tour guide.
-He mentioned that planes will frequently fly over the Globe causing some additional noise and distraction from the scene.
+He mentioned that planes will frequently fly over the Globe, creating some additional noise and distraction from the scene.
 If they are lucky enough to be in a performance of Winter’s Tale, an actor may gesture to the plane, for example, and quote “With heigh! the sweet birds, O, how they sing!”